Aviah/one-click-django-server/README.md

 ####Isn't all this a bit fancy for a "one click"?
 Good question, but actually not.
-In a nutshell, all you have to do is to sign-up for a VPS, buy a domain, run a local script that updates the config files with your specific ip,domain,username etc, and then upload the files to the vps and run the server setup script.
+In a nutshell, all you have to do is to sign-up for a VPS, buy a domain, run a local script that updates the config files with your specific ip,domain,username etc, and upload the files to the VPS. then just run the server setup script.